ForceBlood/Botlist.me-Translations/README.md

 1. Fork this repository
 2. Edit the contents of a language.js file
 3. Open a pull request to this repository with your changes

+#Important Note!
+Do not touch text inside `{}` as they are placeholders and must stay the same!